-4.9 Revenue recognition
+4.9 Revenue from contracts with customers

 Revenue is measured based on the consideration to which the Group expects to be entitled in a contract with a customer and excludes amounts collected on behalf of third parties.
-The Group recognises revenue when it transfers control of a product or service to a customer.
+The Group recognises revenue by applying the five-step framework of IFRS 15 "Revenue from contract with customers".